Book Development

 Writers often benefit from both modes.
 Editing can refine your work.
 Coaching helps you get it written in the first place—and keep writing long after.

-I offer the combination of developmental editing and coaching as a feature of the 6-month Book Program.
-You can purchase additional developmental editing at the rate of $0.07 per word.
+I offer the combination of developmental editing and coaching as a feature of the Book Development Program.
+You can purchase additional developmental editing at the rate of $0.09 per word.

 As a developmental editor, I bring a focused eye specifically for how manuscripts work as manuscripts—how arguments unfold across chapters, how structure supports (or undermines) your claims, how voice and tone shape reader engagement, and how to position your work for its intended audience.
 I pride myself on being able to articulate clearly what's working, what's not, and giving you actionable guidance for moving your project forward.